CECAD-Bioinformatics-Facility-Projects/scRNASeq_FADDosome_inhibits_lymphoproliferative_disease_in_CASP8neg_RIPK3neg_mice/README.md

 - Seurat objects needed to generate the heatmap for the demo version, as well as for the full dataset, are available under
-DOI: 10.6084/m9.figshare.29425877
+- DOI: 10.6084/m9.figshare.29425877 [unpublished yet]
-Private Link For Reviewer: [this you will get from the journal]
+- Private Link For Reviewer: [This you got from the journal]

 - **Demo data**: Navigate the link and download: demo_seurat_objects.combined.cleansed.annotated.250428.qs or click directly on https://figshare.com/ndownloader/files/55758923 [this option doesn't work because item not published yet]